-- 27. Member State ownership and leadership: Promoting and safeguarding citizens' health' and providing care, is the primary responsibility of national governments. - 28.
-One health system: While each emergency is unique, health systems can be built to simultaneously provide quality essential health services with financial protection, safeguard health from all hazards, protect livelihoods, promote well-being, and tailored to country context. - 29.
+- 27. Member State ownership leadership and accountability: Promoting and safeguarding citizens' health' and providing care, is the primary responsibility of national governments. - 28.
+One health system: While each emergency is unique, health systems can be built to simultaneously provide for all population health needs.
+It requires harmonizing and aligning donor and partner plans and resources against one national plan - 29.
 Equity: Ensuring that no one is left behind, by intentionally prioritizing the welfare of the most vulnerable populations, especially women, girls, children, persons with disabilities, refugees, older persons, with the active participation of the entire community. - 30.
 Engagement of communities and other stakeholders.
 By engaging communities as a way of working, health systems will become more responsive and accountable to people's needs. - 31.
 Learning and building on prior experience: Ensuring lessons from prior emergencies are documented, analysed, and translated into policy and action. - 32.
 Whole-of-government and whole-of-society approaches: Health is central to national development.
 It requires strategic partnerships and collaborative action inclusive of all citizens, communities and sectors, including the private sector.
 Solidarity across borders, the Region and continent is also vital.